 A fixed volume of 700 cc is pumped to a pressure of 300 mmHg.
 While the pump is operational, the elapsed time is displayed in the Timer/Temperature display.
 When the target pressure is reached, the elapsed time display holds its current reading and the pump deflates the chamber for another test.
 The test passes if the chamber is inflated in less than 35 seconds.
-Pressing the DEFLATE key at any time during the test causes the NIBP module to open all valves and ends the test.
-Pressing and holding the DEFLATE key for three (3) seconds clears the MAP display and exits the test.
+Pressing the DEFLATE key at any time during the test causes the NIBP module to open all valves to release the pressure, clear the MAP display, and exit the test.
+Pressing the DEFLATE key after the test is completed will clear the MAP display and exit the test.